nitrogenlabs/arkhamjs-native/README.md

 #####Returns

-An Immutable object or a string.
+A promise.
+Promise returns an immutable object or string associated with the key.

 #### `setSessionData(key, value)`